Skip to main content

 Biography

-Juan Garcia is a postdoctoral appointee in the Molecular Materials Group in the Materials Science Division.
+Juan Garcia is a Materials Scientist in the Molecular Materials Group in the Materials Science Division.
 He is a chemical engineer by training and got a PhD on computational chemistry at Worcester Polytechnic Institute in 2014.
-His research interest includes multiscale modeling, high performance computing and software development.
-Before joining Argonne, he worked as a postdoctoral researcher at the Technical University of Eindoven in the Netherlands.
-In Argonne, he works on the molecular modeling of Li-ion battery materials with the goal of enable high energy and high voltage systems.
+His research interest includes multi-scale modeling, high performance computing and software development.
+Before joining Argonne, he worked as a postdoctoral researcher at the Technical University of Eindhoven in the Netherlands.
+In Argonne, he works on the molecular modeling of energy storage systems.

 Awards